Exploiting Machine Unlearning for Backdoor Attacks in Deep Learning System: Sample-based Defense

 In the previous sections, we have shown that the proposed unlearning-based backdoor attack, \methode, is effective.
 However, if we conduct a deep analysis of the backdoor implantation process, we can find that the backdoor attack strategies based on machine unlearning will gradually degenerate into the corresponding classical methods.
 Therefore, most of the existing defense methods, e.g., Neural Cleanse~\cite{neural_cleanse} and Randomized Channel Shuffling~\cite{rcs}, still can be used to defend against \methode.
 The practical difficulty is that in order to detect \methode, existing detection methods such as Neural Cleanse must be applied after every unlearning request, which would incur a lot of computational overhead.
 In addition, there are also some limitations of existing backdoor detection algorithms.
 First, they require prior knowledge of the trigger of the backdoor to detect it.
 If the adversary uses new or unknown triggers to implement the backdoor attack, they will not be able to detect it.
 Second, the backdoor detection algorithm based on reverse engineering relies on processing and analyzing a large amount of data, thus requiring high computational resources to support it, especially when dealing with large-scale datasets with numerous classes.

-As shown in Figure \ref{fig:defense-overview}, we introduce two methods for defending \methode, which are only based on the model's output of the unlearning requests.
-We start with the assumption that all unlearning requests will be processed.
+In the following, we introduce two dedicated methods for defensing \methode, which are only based on the model's output of the unlearning request.
 The complete defense pipeline involves first using the proposed methods to determine whether the unlearning request is malicious.
-If it is, the victim can either reject the request (and mark the requester as a potential adversary) or employ additional methods for confirmation, e.g., retraining the model and subsequently applying the aforementioned model-based backdoor detection algorithms (as depicted by the red dashed line).
-Otherwise, we accept the request and unlearn it.
-It is worth noting that our detection algorithms occur before model retraining, and thus it only consumes minimal computational resources.
+If it is, the victim can either directly reject the request to forget the samples or apply the aforementioned defense algorithms to detect the backdoor after unlearning.
+It is worth noting that our detection algorithms occurs before model retraining, thus it only consumes minimal computational resources.
 Additionally, this approach does not require any prior knowledge about backdoor attacks, including triggers and target classes.